dapatil/email_check/README.md

 EmailCheck.free_email_domains << 'thenewgmail.com'
 # Setting a domain in the blacklist also will blacklist all subdomains
 EmailCheck.blacklisted_domains << 'lvh.me'
+# Block the 'anonymous' username for all domains
 EmailCheck.blocked_usernames << 'anonymous'
 ```